Edit

 This article presents various strategies for migrating Kafka to Azure:

-Here's a decision flowchart for deciding which to use:
+Here's a decision flowchart for deciding which strategy to use.

 Diagram that shows a decision chart for determining a strategy for migrating Kafka to Azure.

-For one way to migrate Kafka to Azure IaaS, see Kafka on Ubuntu VMs.
+For one way to migrate Kafka to Azure IaaS, see Kafka on Ubuntu virtual machines.

 Event Hubs provides an endpoint that's compatible with the Apache Kafka producer and consumer APIs.
-This endpoint can be used by most Apache Kafka client applications, so it's an alternative to running a Kafka cluster on Azure.
-The endpoint supports clients that use versions 1.0 and later of the APIs.
-For more information about this feature, see Azure Event Hubs for Apache Kafka overview.
+Most Apache Kafka client applications can use this endpoint, so you can use it as an alternative to running a Kafka cluster on Azure.
+The endpoint supports clients that use API versions 1.0 and later.
+For more information about this feature, see Event Hubs for Apache Kafka overview.

-To learn how to migrate your Apache Kafka applications to use Azure Event Hubs, see Migrate to Azure Event Hubs for Apache Kafka Ecosystems.
+To learn how to migrate your Apache Kafka applications to use Event Hubs, see Migrate to Event Hubs for Apache Kafka ecosystems.

-How are Kafka and Event Hubs similar?
-How are Kafka and Event Hubs different?
+Similarities between Kafka and Event Hubs Differences in Kafka and Event Hubs

-Neither uses the HTTP protocol for receiving. • Protocols
+Neither uses the HTTP protocol for receiving Durability

 Partitioning differences